ReV3nus/RUGS/README.md

 https://github.com/user-attachments/assets/3d124d48-545d-42f9-b679-f711dccf28c7

+## Update Log

+- 1.0.1: Modified formats of normals data.
+This should fix the problem that some graphic cards doesn't support R16G16B16_SFloat.

 ---

 For the specific implementation process or if meet any issues while reimplementing it, feel free to contact me.